duskcus/duskcus.github.io/views/laravel/intermediate/testing.md

      */
     public function test_user_can_create_a_post()
     {
-        // Mock data for the post
+        // Define the mock data for the post
         $postData = [
             'title' => 'Sample Post Title',
             'body' => 'This is the body of the sample post.',